zachighton/bank_customer_classification/README.md

 ### Tableau

-We used Tableau for some exploratory analysis which can be found - link.
+We used Tableau for some exploratory analysis which can be found here - link.
 We also used it to create an interactive dashboard to display some findings of the analysis.

 ### Python

 **Import:**

-We then imported the data into python to begin exploratory analysis.
+We then imported the data into Python to begin exploring the data.
 The link to the jupyter notebook can be found [here] - link.

 **Cleaning:**